An Extension of the Unified Skew-Normal Family of Distributions and Application to Bayesian Binary Regression: The Perturbed SUN Distribution

+notice that the general form of a $\sun$ distribution is not identifiable under permutations of the latent variable vector $U$ \citep{wang2023}.

-We introduce a generalization of the above family by assuming that $Z$ is a scale mixtures of Gaussian distributions and and $U$ is a linear combination of $Z$ and another random vector with a scale mixture of Gaussians density.
-For the sake of clarity we start from a slightly different parametrization of the SUN family, namely
+We introduce a generalization of the above family by assuming that $Z$ is a scale mixture of Gaussian distributions and $U$ is a linear combination of $Z$ and another random vector distributed as a scale mixture of Gaussian densities.
+We introduce here a slightly different parametrization of the $\sun$ family, namely